gitaware/2fa_proxy/README.md

 2FA Proxy is a 2FA proxy portal for non SAML/OpenID/2FA enabled web applications running under Apache.
 It is probably easy to use this application also under NGINX, but this has not been tested.

+The world has fantastic open source SSO solutions like Authelia and Authenik, but i felt a more lightweight solution was needed for applications that do not support SAML or potentially for environments where it is technically not possible to run such a (fantastic) SSO solution.

 ## Admin Interface
 The admin interface is build with modern interfaces in mind.
 It relies on datatables, bootstrap and ajax to view users.
 Clicking on the
 `admin` or `active` columns will toggle these columns for the user in that row.